What to Do When You Want to Buy a Home During a Seller’s Market

 According to Dibble, home prices are always higher in the hottest neighborhoods.
 He recommends going a little farther from the most popular neighborhoods in your target area, as doing so usually gets you more square footage and better amenities for less money.
 Dibble noted that many buyers don’t give great neighborhoods a chance, simply because they aren’t the hot neighborhood at the moment.

-Know That Sellers Care About More than Just Price
+Know That Sellers Often Care about More than Just Price

 To make your bid stand out among multiple competitors, Dibble suggests planning your offer around the seller’s priorities, which may not always be price.
 He feels this is usually the best strategy for getting your offer accepted.